cghr-toronto/msa-2024-internship/tutorial/README.md

 ```

 You should see a file called `toronto-nbh-rlc.geojson` in the `tutorial` folder.

+Don't forget to save your `tutorial/main.ipynb` opened on the right pane!

+Click on it, and go to `File -> Save` to save your `main.ipynb` file before proceeding to the next step.

 ### Step 4.5a: Checkpoint!
 Saving Once Again to Github